fate-srd/book-of-hanz-content/BookOfHanz2021.md

 First, if you can use Create Advantage to create an arbitrary aspect, why can’t you use it to come up with some blatantly overpowered thing that wins the scenario?

-We skip the first five steps of the resolution process If the proposed action doesn’t make sense in the fiction, you’ll never get past step two.
+We skip the first five steps of the resolution process.
+If the proposed action doesn’t make sense in the fiction, you’ll never get past step two.
 And step four definitely stops it, as there’s no real way to apply the rules to an impossible action.

 If we’re playing a gritty military game, and someone says that they want to flap their arms and fly to the top of a guard tower that just can’t and doesn’t happen.
 Neither does making a bomb out of sticks and mud.
 To even get to the point where we roll dice, the action has to be accepted as plausible, even if unlikely.